Sick of WordPress contact form spam? We don't blame you! Here are 8 anti-spam techniques to help prevent spam form submissions.

 This way, you can protect your contact forms and message fields without lifting a finger or making users do annoying puzzles.

-3. Block WordPress contact form spam with the honeypot method
+3. Block WordPress contact form spam with the Honeypot method

 The honeypot method is a pretty sweet type of contact form spam protection.
 Get it?